help-me-mom/ng-mocks/README.md

 * **karmaTypescriptConfig.coverageOptions.exclude** - A `RegExp` object or an array of `RegExp` objects for filtering which files should be excluded from coverage instrumentation.<br/>
   Defaults to `/\.(d|spec|test)\.ts$/i` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts (case insensitive).

+* **karmaTypescriptConfig.coverageOptions.threshold** - An object with minimum coverage thresholds.
+The threshold values can be set on a global level and on a per-file level, with options to exclude files and directories, and override settings on a per-file basis using globbing patterns.
+  * A positive value will be used as a minimum percentage, for example `statements: 50` means that at least 50% of the statements should be covered by a test.
+  * A negative value will be used as a maximum number of uncovered items, for example `lines: 10` means that no more than 10 uncovered lines are allowed.<br/><br/>
+    ```javascript
+    threshhold: {
+        global: {
+            statements: 100,
+            branches: 100,
+            functions: -10,
+            lines: 100,
+            excludes: [
+                "src/foo/**/*.js"
+            ]
+        },
+        file: {
+            statements: -10,
+            branches: 100,
+            functions: 100,
+            lines: 100,
+            excludes: [
+                "src/bar/**/*.js"
+            ],
+            overrides: {
+                "src/file.js": {
+                    statements: 90
+                }
+            }
+        }
+    }
+    ```

 * **karmaTypescriptConfig.exclude** - An array of file patterns to be excluded by the compiler.
   The values will be merged with existing options.<br/>